ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

     ##   likelihood     link estimand estimate std.error conf.low conf.high
     ## 1   Gaussian identity      ATE   -4.572     2.002   -8.497    -0.648
-    ## 2   Gaussian      log     CATE   -4.616     1.978   -8.493    -0.740
+    ## 2   Gaussian      log     CATE   -4.616     1.978   -8.492    -0.741
     ## 3      Gamma identity      ATE   -4.315     1.946   -8.128    -0.502
     ## 4      Gamma      log     CATE   -4.437     1.963   -8.284    -0.589

-This can be hard to catch because the estimates are all so similar, but slightly different.
-The results in the first and third rows are for the ATE.
-However, the results in the second and fourth rows are for different versions of the CATE.
+This can be hard to catch because the differences among the estimates are all so subtle, but the results in the first and third rows are for the ATE, and the results in the second and fourth rows are for different versions of the *C*ATE.
 The second row is the CATE for cases with a mean value for `pre`.
 The fourth row is the CATE for cases with a mean value for log-transformed `pre`.
 Here are what those mean values are on the `pre` scale.

 ``` r
 horan1971 %>%